-Having achieved a 82.15% seatbelt usage rate, the general prevailing attitude of law enforcement is that the crisis has passed and there is little need for enforcement.
+Having achieved a 85% seatbelt usage rate, the general prevailing attitude of law enforcement is that the crisis has passed and there is little need for enforcement.
 This perception is supported by the West Virginia legislature's failure to make seatbelt violations a primary offense.
-Additionally, as long as this traffic violation remains a secondary offense, lawenforcement officers will find it more difficult to cite offending drivers.
+Additionally, as long as this traffic violation remains a secondary offense, law-enforcement officers will find it more difficult to cite offending drivers.
+Analysis of national data shows that States with a primary seatbelt law have higher belt use rates (average of 92%) compared to States with a secondary law (average of 82%).
 When the general public forms the belief that seatbelt use is no longer important and that law enforcement no longer has an interest in enforcement of these laws, seatbelt usage will definitely decrease.